-Over the next few months we will be asking experts that have worked with the museums collection over the years to select specific objects for our online exhibitions.
+Over the next few months we will be asking experts and academics that have worked with the museums collection over the years to select specific objects for our online exhibitions.

 Here they are, and here are their choices.

 Michael is a native of Cork who lives and works in the city.
 An avid collector of memorabilia.
 He owns a large library of Cork books, photographs, postcards and maps, which have taken over 40 years to amass.
 He is also an author and his previous publications include, Hidden Cork (2009), Pure Cork (2011) and Cork Burning (2018)

 St. Patrick’s Bridge 1861.

 View of St Patrick's Bridge under construction 1861.

 An early photograph of St. Patrick’s Bridge during construction.
 From the poster in the foreground we can deduce that the ship the Great Eastern has arrived in Queenstown (now Cobh).
 This fortunately gives us the date when this photograph was taken, as this ship received temporary repairs in September 1861.
 During the building of St. Patrick’s Bridge up to one hundred stone cutters and masons were employed.
 In November 1859 the foundation stone was laid by the Lord Lieutenant of Ireland, the Earl of Carlisle.
 On 27 May 1859 a temporary wooden pedestrian bridge was erected.
 Just three months after this photograph was taken, on 12 December 1861, the new St. Patrick’s Bridge was officially opened to the public and it was equipped with ornate gas lamps.

 Provincial Bank and Anglesea Bridge 1865.